 Websites act as a business card, sales pitch, and portfolio all in one.
 For small contractors, a website may seem like an unnecessary expense, but the consumer landscape is changing as more and more people search online to solve their construction-related issues.

 In fact, 56% of consumers don’t trust businesses without a website.
-An effective website goes beyond look and appearance; it motivates visitors to do business with you.
+An effective construction site goes beyond look and appearance; it motivates visitors to do business with you.
 If impressive enough, it can level the playing field between small and large competitors.
-Look at good website examples to get inspiration.
+When creating your own website, you can take visual inspiration from some of the good website examples in our blog; and if you’re ready to create a website on your own, here are some tips:

-Construction marketing SEO* is crucial because it increases visibility and drives traffic, offering greater opportunities to convert contractor websites visitors into customers.
-It is the most viable and cost-effective long-term strategy for digital marketing in construction industry.
+Once you get a website (and the content for it) – it’s time for search engine optimization (SEO).
+Construction marketing SEO is crucial because it increases visibility and drives traffic, offering greater opportunities to convert contractor websites visitors into customers.
+It is the most viable and cost-effective long-term strategy for digital marketing in the construction industry.

 SEO for contractors has two main goals.
 The first is to help businesses understand what potential leads are searching for online, and the second is to help create a website and relevant content that search engines can find, index, and rank.